-Businesses that need workers outside of their company to complete specific tasks or short-term projects generally turn to independent contractors to cover the gap.
+Businesses that need contingent workers outside of their company to complete specific tasks or short-term projects generally turn to independent contractors to cover the gap.
 With the rise of the gig economy, independent contractors are now often referred to as gig workers.
-This begs the question: is there actually a difference between a gig worker and an independent contractor, and what does it mean for your organization?
+This begs the question: Is there actually a difference between a gig worker and an independent contractor, and what does it mean for your organization?

 TL;DR: The IRS classifies gig workers the same as independent contractors, but in practice freelancers who use online platforms to find gig work tend to have less complex business structures and less control over the contractual terms of their work.
 Also, state laws vary.

 Where does the term “gig worker” come from?

 Jazz musicians coined the term “gig” to refer to their paid performances, which were one-off temporary jobs—similar to some of the gig jobs available today.

 The term “gig economy,” though, caught on during the influx of “flex work” popularized by online platforms like Uber, DoorDash, and TaskRabbit, which connect freelancers to the platform’s customers.

 The COVID-19 pandemic and the recession that followed drove even more people to take on short-term jobs.
 In fact, an Upwork survey found that 39% of the American workforce (or about 60 million people) freelanced in 2022.